Tharun007-TK/scholarflow-ai-agent/README.md

 ### Prerequisites
 - Python 3.10 or higher
+- Node.js 18+ and npm
-- A Google Cloud Project with Gemini API access
+- A Google Cloud Project with Gemini API access and Google Calendar API enabled.

 ### Steps